patrickschu/rhetoric/README.md

-## DWRL project "Digital Archives"
+## Digital Writing and Research Lab, UT Austin.
+Spring 2016 Project "Digital Archives"

 ### Getting to know Arisbotle

+You can read more about this project here[http://www.dwrl.utexas.edu/2016/04/19/reviving-the-archive-aristotle-re-animated/].

 ### Running the Arisbotle script